 It is advisable to involve Works Council representatives from the beginning, not only to comply with the rules and expectations, but also because a works council can play an important role in embedding the survey in the organisation.
 If you are working on an international level, you will also need to involve regional managers.

-Step 2: Target audience
+Step 2: Target audience employee survey

 Based on the goal of your survey you need to determine which audience you want to reach.
 Do you want to send the survey to all employees?
-Or do you need to enquire the view of senior management?
+Or do you need to ensure the view of senior management?
 Do you want to approach employees working in a particular part of your organisation, region, or otherwise?
 Take into account the size of the population when determining your target audience.

 Step 3: Research methods and execution